Annuals

 Petunia, sumo |

-Sweet Potato Vine, Marguerite |
+Sweet Potato Vine, multiple colors |

 Verbena (upright and trailing, multiple colors) |